 For the repository, use SSDs or disks with an IOPS level greater than 3000.
 To eliminate chances of IOPS introducing performance bottlenecks, monitor CPU IO Wait levels for early signs of issues.

-AEM Assets has a number of use cases that make network performance more important than on many of our AEM projects.
+Assets has a number of use cases that make network performance more important than on many of our Experience Manager projects.
 A customer can have a fast server, but if the network connection is not large enough to support the load of the users who are uploading and downloading assets from the system, then it will still appear to be slow.
-There is a good methodology for determining the choke point in a user’s network connection to AEM at AEM Asset considerations for user experience, instance sizing, workflow evaluation, and network topology.
+There is a good methodology for determining the choke point in a user’s network connection to Experience Manager at Experience Manager Asset considerations for user experience, instance sizing, workflow evaluation, and network topology.

-If you add the AEM desktop app to the mix, network issues become more severe due to inefficiencies in the WebDAV protocol.
+If you add the Experience Manager desktop app to the mix, network issues become more severe due to inefficiencies in the WebDAV protocol.

 To illustrate these inefficiencies, Adobe tested the system performance using WebDAV on OS X. A 3.5MB InDesign file was opened, edited, and the changes saved.
 The following observations were made: